 As for the Sun, it is surprisingly unfazed by Jumbo's splashy departure.
 One might think that an explosion so furious it can outshine entire galaxies, taking place literally just outside its atmosphere, would evaporate the Sun to nothing but a memory.
 However, this is not so.
 Stars are very massive and (already) very hot; even a supernova explosion right beside them cannot do more than than blow away a bit of their outer atmosphere.
 The Sun will lose only perhaps 15% of its mass, and most of that it would have lost anyway in the final stages of its life as a red giant.
 Odd as it may seem, the partner star in a Type I supernova is almost unaffected by the explosion.

 Except for the fact that it no longer has a partner.
 With all the complicated gas transfer phenomena at an end, the Sun rearranges its affairs and becomes a perfectly normal post-red-giant star.
-It eventually retires as a staid and respectable white dwarf, not the disreputable kind which explode.
+It eventually retires as a staid and respectable white dwarf, not the disreputable kind which explode and disappear.

 |1 – Actually, the fact that Type I supernovas show NO hydrogen at all means that this scenario may not be entirely correct, because even the small amount of hydrogen blown off the partner star ought to be detectable.
 One theory is that the partner star is in fact stripped of all its hydrogen before the supernova explosion, and the final coup de gras is delivered by helium streaming off the core of the partner star, not hydrogen.|

 For translations into other languages, click a link below.